“Financial literacy begins the process of earning more for what you know and less for what you do.”

 Financial counseling isn’t just about budgeting, debt management, and saving—though those are key areas.

-Credit Repair: improve credit scores by addressing negative marks on credit reports, offering advice on how to make timely payments, and helping to understand credit scores and reports
+Credit Building: improve credit scores by addressing negative marks on credit reports, offering advice on how to make timely payments, and helping to understand credit scores and reports

-Investment Accounts: educate about the differences and help in the process of opening them
+Investment Accounts: educate about the different type, tax implications, and help in the process of opening them

 Taxes: provide an overview about how taxes work and explain tax laws that may be relevant